Density Profiles and Direct Correlation Functions from Density Functional Theory in Binary Hard-Sphere Crystals

 \subsubsection{Substitutional crystal}

 Here, we pick as the reference point an fcc lattice site and show the DCF along the [100] direction in \Cref{fig:subst-c2-100}.
 Since the hard spheres in the mixture are of similar size, we expect minor differences between the species-resolved components.
 Indeed, we observe that they are all quite similar, with the smaller spheres having slightly smaller range than between the large spheres.
 Apart from this the general form is very similar to the single crystal case \cite{lin2021direct}.
-In particular, the overall magnitude is $-O(1/\nvac)$ and there is a pronounced minimum for $|\rv - \rv'|$ near $\sigma_L/2$.
+In particular, the overall magnitude is $-O(1/\nvac)$ and therefore orders of magnitude larger than for a typical liquid and there is a pronounced minimum for $|\rv - \rv'|$ near $\sigma_L/2$.
 The range of the DCF is considerably shorter than the upper bound $r_\text{max}$ derived from the general formula \eqref{eq:c2-full}.

 \sfig[0.8\linewidth]{3dplot-alt.pdf}{Sketch of the ISS unit cell and the three crystallographic directions along which we plot the DCF.
 The smaller orange spheres sit on the interstitial sites, while the large spheres sit on the fcc grid, and their color encodes their distance to the view plane.
 The labels refer to the reference points described in the main text.}{fig:3d-directions}